choughtalinguw/supreme-computing-machine/rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
+Make a Google sheets, list the tasks, who will do it, and use color indication to declare progress.
+Use the sheet to check-in on a routine basis.

 ## How will we will track progress (and follow-up) on completion of tasks